-Home > Recipes > Staples > German Whipped Cream (Schlagsahne)
+Home > Recipes > Staples > German Whipped Cream (Schlag)

-Traditional German whipped cream with vanilla extract and icing sugar, also known as Schlagsahne, is a delicious version of traditional whipped cream.
+Traditional German whipped cream with vanilla extract and powdered sugar, also known as schlag or Schlagsahne in German, is a delicious version of traditional whipped cream.
 This type of smooth whipped cream is often used as a topping for desserts, cakes, drinks, and other sweet treats.
 Perfect for cream cakes such as black forest cake!

 A wooden bowl filled with German whipped cream next to a golden spoon and napkin.